Racha-Lechkhumi and Kvemo Svaneti: Saeristavo of Racha

 In the 10th-13th centuries, the Eristavis of Racha were the vassals of the King of Georgia.
 They were ordered to collect money, and to support the military.
 At this period, the main residence of the Eristavi was the Mindatsikhe.

 In the end of the 13th century, Davit VI, cancelled the Saeristavo.
 The Kakheberisdze noble family, disappeared.
 In 1330, Giorgi V united Georgia and Racha entered as its component.
 Later, the Georgian kings restored the Saeristavo in Racha.
 At first, the title was borne by the Charelidze family, and since 1488, the Tsetidze.
 In the 15th century, after the break of the united kingdom, Racha was incorporated in Mingrelia.

 In the 15th century, the king of Imereti, Bagrat III gave to the Eristavi of Racha, Mindatsikhe.
 The Eristavis had their own residential area in the gorge of the Lukhuni River.
 The main residence became Mindatsikhe.

 In the 15th-17th centuries, the kings of Imereti owned lands in Racha.
 Their possessions were Khotevisa and Kvari tsikhe, Nikortsminda.
 Their summer residence was Shaori and Ambrolauri.
 After the death of the king Aleksandre III, the Eristavis of Racha were engaged in internal wars.
 Their wants were to expend their territory, to cancel the vassalage with Imereti and to gain independence.

-In 1678, Shoshita (Eristavi) helped Archil III to take the throne.
-But after, Bagrat IV, helped by the Turks, re-gain the throne of Imereti.
+In 1678, Shoshita (Eristavi) helped Archil II to take the throne.
+But after, Bagrat V, helped by the Turks, re-gain the throne of Imereti.
 In 1679, the Turks invaded Racha.
 After the exil of Archil, in Russia, the Eristavis still fought with Imereti.
 Shoshita III restored ties with kings of Karti, especially with Vakhtang VI.

 At first, Racha's Eristavis relied on Rachvelian nobles with the battle with the Kingdom of Imereti.
 The Allies, firstly, misappropriated the king of Imereti's proprieties : the Iashvili family took Kvaristsikhe, the Tsulukidze family took Khotevisa and the major parts of Imeretian possessions were taken by the Eristavi.
 In 1769, the Imeretian king Solomon I captured Rostomi (Eristavi) and his family, and the Rachis Saeristavo was cancelled.
 In 1784, the Saeristavo was restored by Davit (King of Imereti).
 Katsia II Dadiani, helped him to take the decision to restore the Saeristavo.
 He place as Eristavi, his nephew Anton which was badly saw by the Tsulukidze and Tsereteli.

 In 1785, the king of Imereti, changed his mind and decided to place his father, Giorgi as Eristavi of Racha.
 Beri Tsulukidze and Papuna Tsereteli fled to Akhaltsikhe and in 1786, an army of 500 Laks and 1000 Turks broke down in Racha.
 The king of Imereti went to fight in Racha.
 At the final battle, on 26 January 1789, close to the village Skhvava, Davit win, but the Eristavi Giorgi died in 1787 during the battle.
 Anton was declared Eristavi.
 In 1789, in Imereti, Solomon II became king and abolished the Rachis Saeristavo.